AdobeDocs/workfront.en/help/quicksilver/workfront-goals/results-and-activities/edit-results-and-activities.md

 You must have the following before you can start:

-* A Layout Template that includes the Goals area in the Main&nbsp;Menu.
+* A Layout Template that includes the Goals area in the Main Menu.

 ## Considerations when editing results and activities